 He was the Fleet Air Arm’s most decorated living pilot and he achieved several firsts in the history of flying – including the first landing on an aircraft carrier of a twin-engined aircraft, an aircraft with a tricycle undercarriage and a jet propelled aircraft.

-Trust me when I ask you to watch the documentary.
+Trust me when I recommend watching this documentary.